Trypezz/Trypezz/README.md

 **Core Tools**
 - **Java** · **C#**
 - **Linux** (Arch btw) & Bash scripting
-- **C/C++** Currently learning
+- **C/C++** — currently suffering through this learning phase

 **Things I enjoy diving into**
 - Game Development & Custom Engines
 - Software Architecture
+- Over-engineering things that don't need it

 ---

 ### 🌱 Currently exploring

-- Building a small custom game framework in C# (currently catching dust)
+- Building a small custom game framework in C# (currently collecting digital dust)
-- Deepening my understanding of system design
+- Getting better at system design
-- C/C++
+- C/C++ (send help… or better mental fortitude)
-- Whatever interesting rabbit hole I fall into next
+- Whatever interesting rabbit hole I fall into at 3 AM
+- Trying to make my Arch setup even more autistic than myself

 ---

 ### 💬 Let's connect

-- Discord: `trypewzz`
+- Discord: `trypezz`
 - Feel free to open an issue on any of my repos — I don't bite (most of the time)
+- Just don't ask me why 90% of my side projects are abandoned… I ask myself that every day

 ---

-> *"Code is like humor.
-When you have to explain it, it’s bad."*
+> *"If the Explorer in Window crashes, your whole Desktop crashes"* -- Was my realization how bad windows really is